wormhole-foundation/docs.wormhole.com/docs/tutorials/quick-start/create-to-earn/README.md

 ### 3. **Example Tutorial**

-Here’s a brief example of how to structure your tutorial:
+Here’s a detailed example of how to structure your tutorial:

 #### HelloToken

-This tutorial demonstrates a Solidity contract that can be deployed on various EVM chains to create a cross-chain application.
-Users can request token transfers from one contract to an address on a different chain.

-**Example Project**: Cross-Chain Token Transfer Dapp.
-Project developed during the Encode x Wormhole Hackathon 2024.
+This tutorial demonstrates how to build a Solidity contract that enables cross-chain token transfers using Wormhole.
+This example is based on a project developed during the Encode x Wormhole Hackathon 2024.

 **Summary**:
 Included in this repository are: